sabrinachowdhuryoshin/Web-Development-With-Django/README.md

 # Web-Development-With-Django
-This repository contains the source code and resources for the "Web Development with Django" course.
+This GitHub repository contains the source code and resources for the "Web Development with Django" course.